Brad King (Chairman)

-Sheila Grether-Marion is the Chairman of The Pasadena Playhouse Executive Board.
-She has served on its Board of Director’s since 1999.
+Sheila Grether-Marion has served on The Pasadena Playhouse's Board of Directors since 1999.
 A former actor and professional fund-raiser for the Lincoln Center, Brooklyn Academy of Music, the Los Angeles Library Association and the National Repertory Theatre, Sheila has assisted in raising millions of dollars for non-profit organizations.
 She has received many awards for her work including The President’s Award for Public Sector Initiatives in 1982, citations from Mayor Tom Bradley and the Board of Los Angeles Library Commissions and from the Los Angeles County Library for her work to raise funds to combat illiteracy.
 Sheila began her second career as a Financial Advisor in 1987 and has been First Vice-President, Investments with Merrill Lynch in its Pasadena office since 2002.
 She is currently a Portfolio Manager-Personal Investment Advisory program and the senior partner of her team.
 Sheila and her husband, Mark, live in Sierra Madre.
 Sheila was born and raised in Pasadena and was an usher at the Pasadena Playhouse while she attended Blair High School.
 She received her Bachelor of Arts degree from nearby Occidental College in 1976.
 She and Mark have two children, Marissa Fox, a lawyer and Orion Marion, a professional musician.

 President, The Pasadena Playhouse Alumni & Associates